‘Attack On Titan’ Season 3 Part 2, Episode 2 Spoilers, Recap: Eren, Survey Corps Finally Defeat Armored Titan

 — ComicBook NOW! (@ComicBookNOW) May 5, 2019

-Compared to their previous faceoff, Eren can now use the hardening ability which enables him to penetrate Reiner’s armor.
-After beating him once, Eren is very confident that he can do it for the second time.
-However, in Attack on Titan Season 3 Part 2 Episode 2, it was revealed that Eren won’t be fighting the Armored Titan alone.
-While the Founding Titan and the Armored Titan were busy fighting each other, the squad led by Hange Zoe were positioning themselves to attack Reiner using the Thunder Spears.
+Eren can now use the hardening ability, which allows him to penetrate Reiner’s armor.
+After beating him once, Eren is very confident that he can do so a second time.
+However, in Attack on Titan Season 3 Part 2, Episode 2, it was revealed that Eren won’t be fighting the Armored Titan alone.
+While the Founding Titan and the Armored Titan were busy fighting each other, the squad led by Hange Zoe were positioning themselves — hoping to attack Reiner using the Thunder Spears.

-Thunder Spears are weapons developed to combat the stout defense of the Armored Titan using technology formerly kept by the Interior Police.
-Though challenging to wield, it can deliver a concentrated blow comparable to a strike of lightning.
+Thunder Spears are weapons developed to combat the stout defense of the Armored Titan, using technology formerly kept quiet by the Interior Police.
+Though challenging to wield, these weapons can deliver concentrated blows — something comparable to a strike of lightning.
 The Thunder Spears proved to be very effective against the Armored Titan.

-After blinding the Armored Titan, the Survey Corps decided to attack its nape where Reiner is located.
-The combined attacks made by Jean Kirstein, Sasha Braus, and Connie Springer succeeded to destroy the Armored Titan’s defense.
-For the finishing blow, Hange’s squad went all out to completely defeat the Armored Titan.
+After blinding the Armored Titan, the Survey Corps decided to attack its nape, where Reiner is located.
+The combined attacks made by Jean Kirstein, Sasha Braus, and Connie Springer succeeded in destroying the Armored Titan’s defense.
+For the finishing blow, Hange’s squad went all out, completely defeating the Armored Titan.